 ISPIM - the International Society for Professional Innovation Management - is a community of members from research, industry, consulting and the public sector, all sharing a passion for innovation management - how to successfully create new products, processes and services from ideas to stimulate economic growth and well-being.
-Formed in Norway in 1983, ISPIM is the oldest, largest and most active truly international innovation network.
+Formed in Norway in 1983, ISPIM is the oldest, largest and most active truly global innovation network.

 The Knut Holt Award